Gazetteers and Genealogy

 We are happy to announce a new book by Geoffrey Brown, called Trinity Lime Rock in Context – a History.
 Here’s some background:

-Nearly 30 years ago we started going to a local Episcopal church, here in Northwestern Connecticut, called Trinity Lime Rock.
+30 years ago we started going to a local Episcopal church, here in Northwestern Connecticut, called Trinity Lime Rock.
 Lots of people don’t have much to do with churches anymore.
-However, we had kept up churchgoing, and when we moved up here we continued.
+However, we had kept up churchgoing, and when we moved here we continued.
 Eventually we settled on Trinity as the place where we wanted to bend a knee, or whatever term you prefer.

 Since we’re in the history business, this institution was probably destined to be the subject of at least an article, and perhaps a book.
 Poking around in the records, we found a history that had been done around 1950.
 Almost immediately it was clear that an update was needed at very least.
 So with the help of archeology services the project started in a small way that, as such things do, became bigger and bigger.